Accurate heat currents via reorganised master equation: The reorganised master equation

+and assume that the $\pmb{B}_i$ are linear operators, e.g., $ \zeta_i\,\pmb{B}_i = \sum\nolimits_\mu g_{\mu\,i}\,\pmb{x}_{\mu\,i} $, in the quadratures of the environmental modes.
+Such linear baths are widely used to model photonic or phononic environments and, more generally, often serve as a phenomenological template for unspecified baths.

 So far, we have not yet specified which reference Hamiltonian $ \pmb{H} $ to use.
-It would appear most natural to choose the microscopic Hamiltonian $\pmb{H}_S$ of the open system; however, this is not necessarily a good choice\footnote{Here, by $\pmb{H}_S$ we mean the bare Hamiltonian $ \pmb{H}_S^{(0)} $ of the system in isolation, plus any corrections that may arise from the microscopic system--bath(s) coupling mechanism \cite{caldeira1983tunnelling,correa2023}; these corrections are often referred-to as counter terms.} \cite{winczewski2021,lobejko202,correa2023}.
+It would appear most natural to choose the microscopic Hamiltonian $\pmb{H}_S$ of the open system.
+Here, by $\pmb{H}_S$ we mean the bare Hamiltonian $ \pmb{H}_S^{(0)} $ of the system in isolation, plus any corrections that may arise from the microscopic system--bath(s) coupling mechanism \cite{caldeira1983tunnelling,correa2023}; these corrections are often referred-to as counter terms.
+However, setting $\pmb{H} = \pmb{H}_S$ is not necessarily a good choice \cite{winczewski2021,lobejko202,correa2023}.
 Indeed, the classical (or high-temperature) limit $ \pmb{\tau}_\text{cl} $ for the steady state of an arbitrary open system coupled to \textit{one} linear heat bath at temperature $T$ is given by \cite{cerisola2022,cresser2021,timofeev2022,correa2023}

-Here, $ Q $ is the \textit{reorganisation energy}, which is of second--order in the coupling strength $\zeta$, and captures the distortion of the system potential due to the weak---but finite---coupling to the bath.
+$ Q $ is the \textit{reorganisation energy}, which is of second--order in the coupling strength $\zeta$, and captures the distortion of the system potential due to the weak---but finite---coupling to the bath.
 In contrast, a master equation in GKLS form with $ \pmb{H} = \pmb{H}_S $, i.e.,

 would drive the system to the wrong steady state \cite{spohn1978}; namely,

 In turn, a GKLS master equation like